-Five Exercises for People Over 50
+Five Exercises for People over 50

-4. Strengthening - This can be done with equipment or with household items.
-If you have access to a gym there are many options for equipment based on what part of your body you want to strengthen.
-It is recommended that you perform strengthening exercises at least twice per week and that you target the major large muscle groups each time.
+Strengthening - This can be done with equipment, household items, or your body weight.
+If you have access to an in-home gym, there are many options for equipment based on what part of your body you want to strengthen.
+It's recommended that you perform strengthening exercises at least twice per week and that you target the large muscle groups each time.
 Always be careful when doing strengthening and be sure you monitor your posture to prevent injury.

 You may also want to challenge yourself by setting a goal and tracking it on My HealtheVet.
-This can help jump start you on the right track to a more active lifestyle and better health.
+This can help jump-start you on the right track to a more active lifestyle and better health.
 It also becomes part of your Personal Health Record, and available to view online or download.